Tank Farms

 OMV NZ operates nine tanks in Taranaki, across two tank farms - Omata Tank Farm and Paritutu Tank Farm.
 These tanks hold condensate (light oil) and some crude oil which is piped and trucked in from OMV NZ’s natural gas fields and other businesses around Taranaki.

-Safety is the heart of our business and our vision of Zero Harm, No Losses is our number one priority – this means no harm to people or the environment.
+Safety is the heart of our business and protecting what we care for is our number one priority – this means no harm to people or the environment.

 Under New Zealand health and safety legislation, the tank farm facilities are recognised as Major Hazard Facilities due to the quantities of hydrocarbon products that we safely store.
 These regulations are administered and monitored by WorkSafe.